TomMicheline/jniplusplus/README.md

     std::cout << "[Plain JNI] Does the pattern match text #2? " << (result2 ?
 "YES" : "NO") << std::endl;
 ```

-Next, lets see what it looks like using libjni++:
+Next, lets see what it looks like using jni++:

 ```c++
     StaticMethod<jlocal, const std::string&> jCompilePattern("java.util.regex.Pattern", "compile");